Gracerosen/javascript-intro/README.md

-Variables -  whenever there’s a need to store data that can be used in the program - ensures code re-usability
+<strong>Variables</strong> -  whenever there’s a need to store data that can be used in the program - ensures code re-usability

 const currency = '$';
 let userIncome = 85000;